earik87/earik87.github.io/_posts/2020-08-24-interactive-web-app.md

 I still have quite few things to-do about this webapp;
 - First launch of website takes some time (about 30 seconds).
 Not sure how to improve this, but I will check.
-- The response time of sliders isn't very quick.
+- The response time of sliders has some delay.
 I think there is a room for optimization on the code to speed-up the figure's responses.
 Not sure how much the panel app brings slowness due to its high-level infrastructure.
+This is worth to investigate.
 - Range slider can be added for desired x, y axis range.
 - Linear - logarithmic time-axis should be implemented to access the full time-scale for time-trace plotting.

-I am not sure where I will go from here to be honest.
-But, I will likely be stick to Panel and Heroku, and try to improve the project.
+Go ahead and build your own interactive web application and share it with the world!

 Helpful links of this project;
 - [Heroku web app](https://visud.herokuapp.com/)